redox-os/website/content/news/this-month-250430.md

 Keep in mind that Redox evolved together with Rust (it was created before release 1.0 of the Rust compiler), so we didn't have a rich library ecosystem to build upon.

-We were pionners on Rust operating system development and didn't had the luxury and convenience of the very rich library ecosystem of the C and C++ programming languages.
+We were pioneers in Rust operating system development and didn't have the luxury or convenience of the very rich library ecosystem of the C and C++ programming languages.

 - (Ribbon's opinion): I was doing a research in 2016 to discover the best operating systems technically.
 Once I discovered Redox OS, I was amazed, it had all technical decisions that I wanted which other operating systems lacked.